-Due to the current public health situation, the Department of Art and Art History and the Art and Art History Gallery is closed until further notice.
-Questions regarding an exhibition can be emailed to Artinfo@scu.edu.
+This year's gallery exhibitions are online due to the public health situation.
+The Department of Art and Art History and the Art and Art History Gallery is closed until further notice.
+Questions regarding the gallery exhibition schedule can be emailed to Artinfo@scu.edu.

 Then We Must, 2020